 Furthermore, the internal damage to decorative paintwork, plaster & wallpaper can be significant with high-levels of moisture.
 While this is not structural, it can be a frustrating knock-on effect of the damp problems that will cause the need to redecorate down the line.

-One of the lesser known side effects of a property that suffers from damp is heat loss.
+One of the lesser-known side effects of a property that suffers from damp is heat loss.
 Wet walls transfer heat much quicker than dry walls, meaning lots of heat is lost from a property as the heat is directed to drying wet walls rather than heating the house.
 To be exact, damp content of 5% can lower the insulating properties of a surface by 50%.
 This is significant as 35% of the heat that is lost from our homes is lost through the external walls, so damp problems can be an indicator that your home has poor energy efficiency.
-By preventing water ingress and by keeping external walls dry, significant improvements to the energy efficiency of a property can be made.
+By reducing water ingress and by keeping external walls dry, significant improvements to the energy efficiency of a property can be made.

 How Can You Damp Proof A House?